wireapp/wire-server/services/spar/test-scim-suite/README.md

 make
 ```

-This will download the Postman collection, patch it and use `newman` to run.
+This will download the Postman collection, patch it and then call `newman` (the cli tool from Postman) to run the tests.

-It's also possible to run the tests from the suite manually in Postman:
+It is also possible to run the tests from the test suite manually:

 1. Run `make collection`.
 2. In Postman "Import" the collection `/tmp/scim_test_suite.json`
-3. Create an environment with these varibles
+3. Create an environment in Postman with these variables

 ```
 Server: "localhost"